On the Dirichlet-kernel Gasser--M\"uller estimator and its competitors for fixed design regression on the simplex: Introduction

 \section{Introduction}

-Regression analysis is a fundamental statistical technique for examining how a response variable $Y$ relates to a $d$-dimensional vector $\bb{X} = (X_1,\dots,X_d)$ of explanatory variables.
-In the context of data with unbounded support, it is well-established that kernel-based methods in nonparametric regression are highly dependent on the choice of smoothing bandwidth but relatively less so to the shape of the kernel \citep{MR2172729}.
-For data supported on $\R^d$, many commonly used kernels are symmetric to reflect the underlying symmetry of the space; see, e.g., \citet[p.~43]{MR848134} for some classic univariate examples.
-This approach works well for data with unbounded support.
-However, when dealing with bounded supports, symmetric kernels introduce a bias near the boundary due to a spill-over effect, often referred to as the \emph{boundary bias problem}.
-This bias occurs because the weight assigned to any observation $\bb{X}_i$ in the regression function estimate is reduced according to the proportion of the kernel centered at $\bb{X}_i$ that spills over the support.
+Regression analysis is a fundamental tool for investigating how a response variable $Y$ depends on a $d$-dimensional vector of explanatory variables $\bb{X} = (X_1, \dots, X_d)$.
+In the nonparametric setting, kernel-based methods are frequently used \citep{MR2172729} and typically rely on symmetric kernels; see, e.g., \cite[p.~43]{MR848134}.
+However, the traditional location-scale kernel method applies only to data supported on $\R^d$.
+For other supports, symmetric kernels suffer from boundary bias caused by kernel mass spilling outside the support, which reduces the effective weight of observations near the boundary.

-Over the years, many strategies have been developed to mitigate the boundary bias problem of nonparametric kernel estimators for regression functions.
-An effective solution was proposed by \citet{MR564251} when the input space is the compact interval $[0,1]$.
-Their estimator, now referred to as the Gasser--M\"uller estimator in the modern lingo, is a weighted sum of the response variables where the weights are integrals of a fixed kernel over regions partitioning the input space, each containing a fixed design point $\bb{x}_i$.
-In their article, these authors reduced the bias caused by the fixed kernel by replacing it with a so-called \emph{boundary kernel} that solved a specific variational problem near the boundary.
-The estimator was shown to perform better than the estimator proposed by \citet{MR331616} and the classical Nadaraya--Watson estimator \citep{MR166874, MR185765}, proposed a few years earlier.
-Their approach was further explored by \citet{MR816088} and \cite{MR1130920} in the univariate case, by \citet{MR960887, MR1369600} and by \cite{MR1239102} in the multivariate case, and expanded upon in the density estimation setting by \citet{doi:10.1007/BF00147776} and \cite{MR1649872, MR1752313}.
+Many strategies have been developed to mitigate this problem.
+An early approach for handling this issue on the interval $[0, 1]$ is due to \citet{MR564251}, whose estimator is a weighted sum of the response variables whose weights are integrals of a fixed kernel over sets partitioning the input space, each containing a fixed design point.
+To reduce the bias caused by the fixed kernel, they introduced a \emph{boundary kernel} that solves a specific variational problem near the boundary.
+The Gasser--M\"uller (GM) estimator is known to outperform the classical Nadaraya–Watson (NW) estimator \citep{MR166874, MR185765} and the Priestley--Chao estimator \citep{MR331616}.
+This approach was further explored in \cite{MR816088, MR1130920} for the univariate case, in \cite{MR960887, MR1369600, MR1239102} for the multivariate case, and expanded upon in \cite{doi:10.1007/BF00147776, MR1649872, MR1752313} for density estimation.